UMAprotocol/docs/docs/oracle/econ-architecture.md

 sidebar_label: Solving the oracle problem
 ---

-UMA’s DVM design embraces the fact that any on-chain oracle can be corrupted — for a price.
+The DVM embraces the fact that any on-chain oracle can be corrupted — for a price.
 Because there is no "rule of law" on blockchains outside of economic incentives, UMA's DVM relies on a system of economic incentives to ensure that there is no profitable way to corrupt the DVM.

 UMA’s DVM introduces a simple economic security framework for evaluating oracles.